suncihai/coin-routers-demo/README.md

 Runs the app in the development mode.\
 Will open [http://localhost:3000/btc-usd] to view it in the browser.
+When first load app, please wait for a while

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

-###
+### Notes

+1. Use React/Redux/Typescript and rxjs
-Use websockets to get live asset data from coinbase Use React/Redux/Typescript and rxjs
+2. Use websockets to get live asset data from coinbase, create the bid/ask price chart and order book